-Officially unveiled just this week, the new Jaeger-LeCoultre Master Compressor Extreme LAB 2 (refs.
-Q2032470 & Q203T470) automatic chronograph wrist watch is a worthy addition to JLC’s Master Compressor line and, for what it is worth, is the most interesting among all timepieces presented by the Swiss company during the SIHH 2010 event.
+Officially unveiled in January 2010, the Jaeger-LeCoultre Master Compressor Extreme LAB 2 (refs.
+Q2032470 & Q203T470) automatic chronograph was a worthy addition to JLC’s Master Compressor line and, for what it is worth, was also the most interesting among all timepieces presented by the Swiss company during the SIHH 2010 event.

 The watch is available either in red gold (Ref.
 Q2032470) or in titanium (Ref.
 Q203T470) and, depending on the case material, is powered by the JLC Calibre 781 and JLC Calibre 780 automatic chronograph movements respectively.

-The only difference between the two highly complicated engines is the chassis material: the first is built on TiVan15 high-grade titanium alloy and the second features good old 18 carat red gold.
+The only difference between the two highly complicated engines is the chassis material: the first is built on TiVan15 high-grade titanium alloy and the second features good old 18-karat red gold.

 To ensure its resistance to strong magnetic fields, the movement is fitted with a silicon escapement wheel and some of its gears and trains are made of an anti-magnetic alloy.

 Well, a good ole’ soft-iron antimagnetic cage could probably have served a better job, but the watch itself could also have become obscenely fat and JLC’s marketing department couldn’t let this happen.
 Period.